Korean Dips

 Korean Dip

-• Keep your elbows close to your sides and lower until your shoulders are just below your elbows.
+• Lower until your shoulders are level with or slightly below your elbows.

 Tips for Proper Form